adeojoemmanuel/evm-test/README.md

 You're expected to add support for what's mentioned below.
 Security and interoperability should be put into consideration.

 - Integrate a 1% transaction fee mechanism into the contract.
 This is to be deducted on each transfer and should be transferred to an address responsible for holding fees

+## my answer to the Optimization  question still the same, but thats based on what i have worked with before now

+- transaction time
+- batch transaction